kun-hari/kun-hari/README.md

 # 💫 About Me

 Data analyst with 2+ years of industry experience and an MSc in Data Science from the University of York.
 Skilled in transforming complex data into actionable insights that drive faster, data-led decisions.
-Proven expertise in SQL, Python, Power BI, Tableau, and advanced data visualisation to boost ROI and improve operational efficiency.
+Proven expertise in SQL, Python, Power BI, Tableau and advanced data visualisation to boost ROI and improve operational efficiency.

 ---